xetorthio/dnd-map-app/README.md

 6. ~**Hide player top bar by default:** Only show it when there is a connection problem.~
 7. **Add DM map:** Provide a separate map for the DM with additional information.
 8. ~**Enable effects and reveals in any direction:** Currently, they can only be done towards the bottom right.~
-9. **Fix z-index issues:** Address layering problems with reveals and effects.
+9. ~**Fix z-index issues:** Address layering problems with reveals and effects.~
 10. **Reposition player view:** Center the view on the cursor for easier interaction.
 11. **Configure ports and server URL:** Allow customization of connection settings.
+12. **Allow to resize player view by drawing a square:** We should be able to measure screen PPI and how many pixels are in a square in the image and resize it to be exactly 1 inch.

 ## License